Student filmmakers overcome pandemic hurdles for local competition

 The largest statewide film competition happens in Palm Beach County every year, but this year it's all virtual.
 Student winners of the Palm Beaches Student Showcase of Films will be announced Friday at noon.
 Nearly 300 submissions were received from high school and college students across 53 schools statewide.

-“It’s more like being in love with somebody and how they make you feel, and you feel stuck,” said Sheriff.
+"It's more like being in love with somebody and how they make you feel, and you feel stuck," Sheriff said.

-She not only recorded it herself but acted in it, directed it, and edited herself.
+She not only recorded it herself but acted in it, directed it and edited it.
 Complete with her cousins as backup dancers, the music video became her first entry in a competition.

 Sheriff is a finalist in the Vanilla Ice Music Award category.
-Rapper, actor, and television host, Vanilla Ice has been involved with the showcase for over 10 years.
+The rapper, actor and television host has been involved with the showcase for more than 10 years.

 Also a finalist in the music video category, Florida State University motion picture production major Cooper Shapiro.
 Shapiro directed a music video that was planned entirely remotely at the peak of the pandemic in 2020.

-“Everyone figuring it out remotely and then coming together for one night to make it happen and then going back, it was magic,” said Shapiro.
+"Everyone figuring it out remotely and then coming together for one night to make it happen and then going back, it was magic," Shapiro said.

-Finalist for the Burt Reynolds Scholarship awards and Senior at A.W.
-Dreyfoos School of the Arts, Milan Tangirala said he's been waiting for this moment since he was 13-years-old when he took a field trip to the Student Showcase of Films awards show in 8th grade.
+Milan Tangirala, finalist for the Burt Reynolds scholarship awards and senior at A.W.
+Dreyfoos School of the Arts, said he's been waiting for this moment since he was 13, when he took a field trip to the Student Showcase of Films awards show in eighth grade.

-“I am a little bit nervous if I am being honest, but whatever happens, happens,” said Tangirala.
+"I am a little bit nervous, if I am being honest, but whatever happens, happens," he said.

-“I’ve been trying to work out of my comfort zone,” said Tangirala.
+"I've been trying to work out of my comfort zone," Tangirala said.

 This competition also helped many of these students push through the pandemic and stay motivated.

-“It gives them something to do, something to wake up, some ambition some drive, a purpose and meaning and that’s so important,” said Vanilla Ice.
+"It gives them something to do, something to wake up, some ambition, some drive, a purpose and meaning, and that's so important," Vanilla Ice said.

-Vanilla Ice and Burt Reynolds have worked with the Palm Beach County Film Commission over the years to make this showcase not only a prestigious, one but glamorous too.
+Vanilla Ice and the late Burt Reynolds worked with the Palm Beach County Film Commission over the years to make this showcase not only a prestigious one but glamorous, too.

+Vanilla Ice also filmed his home building and renovating reality TV show "The Vanilla Ice Project" in Palm Beach County for more than a decade.

 Like last year, there is no red carpet or in-person awards show because of COVID-19.
-The winners will be announced in a video stream at Facebook.com/StudentShowcaseofFilms at noon Friday.
+The winners will be announced in a video stream at Facebook.com/StudentShowcaseofFilms.

 Scripps Only Content 2021